 Richard Saul’s Error-Ridden Website

 We always want to address challenges with the right diagnosis.
-That takes parents who are pro-active in reading and learning so they can pursue the best care for their child.
+That requires parents being pro-active in reading and learning so they can pursue the best care for their child.
 If food sensitivities are causing a child’s cognitive problems, for example, those should be addressed.
 If troubles at home between the parents are creating stress and anxiety, don’t scapegoat the child for responding with anxiety.

 But make no mistake: Any physician who claims that ADHD is not a valid disorder is lying to you.
 And perhaps to himself.